igor47/blog/posts/refrigerants.md

 When searching for safer replacements to early refrigerants, scientists looked for substances which were highly stable, since stable substances pose less of a health risk to humans.
 This made R-12 an attractive choice, since it was highly stable and non-toxic.
 However, this stability also proved to be a problem.
-In the 1970s, scientists studying the ultimate fate of CFCs like R-12 discovered that these gases could make their way up to the stratosphere.
+In the 1970s, scientists studying the ultimate fate of CFCs like R-12 discovered that these gasses could make their way up to the stratosphere.
 There, they could be broken down by ultraviolet radiation, releasing chlorine atoms (the first C in CFC and HCFC).
 The chlorine would then react with, and destroy, atmospheric ozone.